Are Timeshares a Scam?

 With all of these timeshare scams out there, the first reputable source to trust is your developer.
 These companies are large, publicly traded entities with laws they must follow and shareholders to answer to.
 They care about their brand, image, and reputation.
 They have taken the time to thoroughly vet industry partners prior to referring their owners to a third party.

 If you are not interested in owning your timeshare anymore, ask your developer or HOA where you should start.
-Some companies even have their own in-house programs, like Wyndham Cares, which offers multiple free options for Wyndham owners who no longer want or use their timeshare.
+Some companies even have their own in-house programs, like Wyndham Cares, which offers multiple free options for Wyndham owners who no longer want or use their vacation ownership.

 Join The Discussion